VasukipriyaKN/Chatter-1/README.md

 ## Functionality
 0. Chat anonymously with your 😜 without getting caught by 😜.
-1. You can see how is typing.
+1. You can see who is typing.
 2. It won't store any messages except on your browser.
 So if your refresh browser, gets deleted.

 Enjoy 😜